Zeba, Michigan

 Zeba has a history very similar to that of nearby L'Anse, since the same missionaries and traders were established in both places.
 The American Fur Trading Company had a post in Zeba, and was a major shipping point for furs, hides, and sandstone.
 Zeba was initially founded in 1831 when Father Frederic Baraga, a Catholic priest, arrived and established the area's first mission along the southern shore of Lake Superior's Keweenaw Bay near present-day L'Anse.
 Early settlers included Peter Marksman Sr, Peter Hall, William Bass, and Benjamin George.

+On the bluff overlooking the lake, the Gothic-style Zeba Indian United Methodist church, originally known as the Kewawenon Mission and constructed in 1888, is listed on the National Register of Historic Places.
+Two miles inland, the cemetery on Indian Cemetery Road in the Pinery dates from the 1840s, and is unique in its use of spirit houses instead of the more traditional gravestones.
+Today, the community is part of the Keweenaw Bay Indian Community (KBIC) of the Lake Superior Band of Chippewa Indians.
+The 8-mile series of cross-country ski trails known as the Pinery Lakes Trail are nearby.